carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objcopy.rst

  For ELF objects, remove from the output all symbols and non-alloc sections not within segments, except for .gnu.warning sections and the section name table.

- For COFF objects, remove all symbols, debug sections, and relocations from the output.
+ For COFF and Mach-O objects, remove all symbols, debug sections, and relocations from the output.

 .. option:: --strip-debug, -g